andreicozma1/LeafNote/README.md

 ```

 ## Install Dependencies
-Recommended: Use the setup script!
+Recommended: Use the setup script (Linux and macOS only)!
 2. Create a Virtual Environment
 ```
 python3 -m virtualenv .venv